 Another bad news is that my online store on Redbubble, which was actually bringing in some profit, got suspended for no reason about 2 months ago.

-I figured it out by chance, when I was checking for broken links on my website here and found that my store’s link was one of them.
+I figured it out by accident, when I was checking for broken links on my website here and found that my store’s link was one of them.
 I mean imagine finding out like that; not a very pleasant surprise.

 Now I have not logged into my account nor uploaded any new designs for over 3 months prior to this suspension.
 So, there is no way in hell I had anything to do with this activity.